project-bdn/config-server/README.md

 The vault file is encrypted.
 To read it, you need the vault password.
 Create the file `.vault_pass` and put the password in it.
 Then run this command: `ansible-vault view group_vars/all/vault`

+To edit the vault, run `ansible-vault edit group_vars/all/vault`.